 On the Water: Fall fishing begins across Southwest Florida

-As we put summer behind us and roll into the first week of fall, anglers will find good fishing opportunities inshore and in gulf waters.
+As we put summer behind us and head into the first week of fall, anglers will find good fishing opportunities inshore and in gulf waters.

 Large bait schools are hanging over grass flats throughout Pine Island Sound and Charlotte Harbor.
-Fishing around these areas produced steady action with spotted and grey trout, Spanish mackerel, bluefish, snapper, ladyfish, jack crevalle and sharks.
-If live bait fishing, a couple handfuls of crippled minnows was often all that was needed to get the bite started.
-Once a few fish start feeding, more generally move in.
+Fishing these areas gives the opportunity to hook spotted and grey trout, Spanish mackerel, bluefish, snapper, ladyfish, jack crevalle, cobia, sharks and others.
+If live bait fishing, a couple handfuls of crippled minnows is often all that was needed to get the bite started.
+Once a few fish start feeding more generally move in.
 Small silver spoons and small mylar jigs also produced well.

-Snook were caught and released around Redfish and Captiva passes fishing live bait on the falling tide.
-Snook were reported at Blind Pass, while either drifting the channel or fishing docks.
-Live baiters hooked snook off the eastern and western walls of Charlotte Harbor and mid to north Pine Island Sound.
-From land, snook were hooked after dark from both the Matlacha Drawbridge and the Sanibel Pier while freelining live shrimp or casting white buck tail jigs.
-Snook, along with redfish, snapper, mackerel, sea trout and ladyfish, were hooked from the Bokeelia fishing pier.
+Leading up to the seasonal change, over the past week snook were caught and released around Redfish and Captiva passes fishing live bait on the falling tide.
+Snook were hooked around Blind Pass, either drifting the channel or fishing docks.
+In Charlotte Harbor, snook are in good numbers off the eastern and western walls of Charlotte Harbor and mid to north Pine Island Sound.
+Snook were hooked after dark from both the Matlacha Drawbridge and the Sanibel Pier while freelining live shrimp or casting white buck tail jigs.
+Snook, along with redfish, snapper, mackerel, seatrout and ladyfish, were hooked from the Bokeelia Fishing Pier

-A couple schools of hard-fighting jack crevalle were reported on the bars off eastern Char-lotte Harbor and northern Matlacha Pass.
+Hard fighting jack crevalle are also schooled up and roaming the flats and channel edges.
 They commonly travel the same path along bars and shorelines as redfish schools this time of year.
-Mullet are schooling up in good numbers and are candy to big jacks.
+Mullet are schooling up for their fall run and are candy to big jacks.
 If you see a push of water or feeding commotion, make a long cast with a top water lure and hold on!

-Anglers looking for dinner found mangrove snapper as the best option, with fish to 15 inches caught all around Pine Island and Sanibel, plus the passes.
-Small live or cut baits, including pilchards, herring, pinfish and shrimp is the best choice while fishing sand holes, oyster bars, shorelines or around structure and ledges.
-Over the past month snapper are about everywhere inshore.
-Anchor up and toss out a couple handfuls of cut up bait for chum and you will learn quick if you are on the right spot.
+If you are looking for dinner, mangrove snapper is the best option.
+Small live or cut baits, including pilchards, herring, pinfish and shrimp, are the best choice while fishing sand holes, oyster bars shorelines, or around structure and ledges.
+Over the past month or so, snapper are about everywhere inshore.
+Most will push offshore soon, but in the meantime, take advantage of this easily accessible, great eating fish.

 Have a safe week and good fishin’.